 White-rayed pentachaeta is a California endangered plant species, which means that killing or possessing plants is prohibited by the California Endangered Species Act (CESA).
 The species is also listed as endangered under the federal Endangered Species Act.
 White-rayed pentachaeta is a small annual plant with small, white, daisy-like flowers that typically bloom from March to May.
 White-rayed pentachaeta is found in San Mateo County west of Redwood City at a single population in a location known as the “Triangle.”

 According to records in the California Natural Diversity Database, there were fourteen historic occurrences of white-rayed pentachaeta, three of which are presumed to still exist.
-However, according to the 2010 Five Year Review conducted by the U.S. Fish and Wildlife Service, only the occurrence at the Triangle site still exists.
+However, according to the 2010 Five Year Review (PDF) conducted by the U.S. Fish and Wildlife Service, only the occurrence at the Triangle site still exists.
 Additionally, a small occurrence of this species may have been found on the west side of Upper Crystal Springs Reservoir.